Random regular graphs and the systole of a random surface: The models

+The surface (with boundary corresponding to the the loose half-edges) coming from to this graph (taking the orientation from the orientation of the plane) is formed by two cylinders that share half of one of each of their boundary components, as in Figure \ref{pic_exriemcyl} below:

+We will triangulate this surface in such a way that the orange cycle is shorter than the two (red and green) circuits.

+The Riemannian metric we choose on the triangle is such that the white regions on the triangle are `cheap' and the dark blue regions `expensive'.
+This can be achieved by choosing a Euclidean metric on the whole triangle and multiplying it with a large factor in the blue parts (and then smoothing it).
+If this factor is large enough then the orange curve, which does not cross any of the blue parts, is shorter than the red curve and the green curve that both do cross the blue parts.
+Furthermore, the red and green curve cannot be homotoped to curves that do not cross the blue parts.
+Hence, on this surface with boundary, the shortest closed curve is not homotopic to a circuit.
+An example of a closed surface that has this property can be obtained by gluing two copies (circled) of the surface above along their boundary as follows:

+This graph represents a surface of genus $3$.
+All the other circuit intersect the blue parts essentially, which means that the orange curve on the subsurface is still shorter than any circuit, even though it is not a circuit itself.

 Another feature that this example illustrates is that in the Riemannian setting the central symmetry of the triangle is lost.
-That means that not only the cyclic orientation at the vertices of the corresponding graph matters, but actually which half edge gets identified with which half edge.
-Luckily, our probability space already encodes this information, so another way of looking at this is that there is less redundancy in the probability space in the Riemannian setting. \end{obs}
+That means that not only the cyclic orientation at the vertices of the corresponding graph matters, but actually which half-edge gets identified with which half-edge.
+Luckily, our probability space already encodes this information, so another way of looking at this is that there is less redundancy in the probability space in the Riemannian setting.